mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Quarter-Car Suspension Modeling and Simulation with Simscape Multibody/README.md

         - **Rough road** (band-limited noise)
         - (optional) **Washboards** (sinusoidal corrugation)
         - (optional) **Two bumps** (repeatability / transient recovery)
-    - Below are a few options for building the road suite (choose one approach or mix them):
-        - MATLAB-generated signals (recommended):
-            - Create each road profile as a `timeseries` or `[t, z]` array in `roadSuite.m`
-            - Examples:
-                - speed bump: half-sine hump over a fixed duration
-                - pothole: negative half-sine dip
-                - rough road: filtered noise using `randn` + a simple filter
-            - Feed into the model using **From Workspace** (or **Signal Editor**) blocks.
-    - Simulink blocks (no MATLAB scripting required):
-        - speed bump / pothole: Signal Builder or Signal Editor with a hand-drawn profile
-        - washboard: Sine Wave block
-        - two bumps: Pulse Generator (smoothed with a filter) or concatenated segments in Signal Editor
-        - rough road: Band-Limited White Noise block (optionally followed by a Transfer Fcn / Discrete Filter block to shape the spectrum)
-    - Data-driven (optional):
-        - Import a recorded profile from CSV (e.g., `readtable`) and feed it via From Workspace.
     - Deliverable: `roadSuite.m` (or `roadSuite.mat`) that produces named road inputs, plus a short note explaining how each profile was made.

 3. Log signals and define objective metrics